Estimating Racial Disparities When Race is Not Observed

-where \(\mu_{Y,R}\) is the joint distribution of \(Y\) and \(R\).
-The TV distance is an upper bound on the error in \emph{any} probability calculated from the estimated joint distribution, and as such is useful general-purpose measure of estimation error.
-The left plot of Figure \ref{fig:nc-tv} shows the TV distance for each estimator, not just for the block-level BISG estimates used in Figure \ref{fig:nc-disp} but also across the range of geographic levels used in the BISG calculation (x-axis).
-We find that both BIRDiE models substantially outperform every alternative at every geographic level.
+We find that both BIRDiE models substantially outperform every alternative method at every geographic level.
 In general, the estimates based on the BIRDiE models exhibit a total variation distance whose magnitude is about one third and one fourth of that for the thresholding and weighting estimators, respectively.
 As before, the saturated and mixed-effects BIRDiE models perform similarly.
 According to this measure, we find that finer geographic data provide only minor improvements in accuracy for the BIRDiE or conventional estimates.
 While possibly counterintuitive, this finding underscores the fact that calibrated BISG probabilities, rather than highly precise probabilities, are all that is needed for accurate disparity estimation.

-It is also possible to measure the TV distance for each conditional distribution by race:
+Of course, both calibrated and precise probabilities are to be preferred to imprecise but calibrated probabilities.
+In practice, however, there may be a tradeoff between the two.
+For example, including first names in the BISG predictions may increase their precision.
+But, first names may lead to worse calibration, since BISG methods which use surnames make an somewhat unrealistic conditional independence assumption, and data on first names by race come from non-census sources \citep{tzioumis2018demographic, rosenman2023firstname}.
+Additionally, unlike surnames, first names (which are usually chosen by parents) can be more correlated with socioeconomic variables, leading to violations of Assumptions \ref{a-ci-ys}.

-The right plot of Figure \ref{fig:nc-tv} shows these within-race TV distances, to illuminate how the estimators perform on each subgroup.
+Lastly, we measure the TV distance for each conditional distribution by race: The right plot of Figure~\ref{fig-nc-tv} shows these within-race TV distances, to illuminate how the estimators perform on each subgroup.
 In general, the BIRDiE models are more accurate than the weighting and thresholding estimators for the White and Black racial groups which together make up 96\% of the sample.
 All estimators perform roughly equally well for Hispanic, Asian, and Native voters (though the thresholding estimator performs well for Hispanic voters), exhibiting relatively small estimation error.
 The weighting and thresholding estimators perform particularly poorly for Black voters and for the ``Other'' racial group.